spencer802/mindmap-your-syllabus/readme.md

 ### 2. Prepare Your CSV File

 Format your course schedule CSV with columns corresponding to your course structure.
-Use the included `GIS4GS.csv` as a template or reference for your own layout.
+Use the included `GIS4GS.csv` as a template or reference for your layout.

+> **Important:** Do not rename the CSV column headers (e.g., `Week`, `Date`, `Theme`, `Topic`, `Assignments`).
+The Python script relies on these exact header names to build the map hierarchy.
+If you change the column titles in your CSV, you will need to update the corresponding dictionary keys inside `csv2mm.py`.

 ### 3. Edit and Run the Script